 \SE for the underlying slab and soils to be performed in concert with deactivation of the facility.
-Consultation package reflected that the slab would be added to Appendix 4 of the SMP; however, documentation has been included in Table 3.1.
+Consultation package reflected that the slab would be added to Appendix 4 of the SMP; however, documentation has been included in Table 3.2.

-\\"Off-site" relates to the name of the facility and is not intended to imply a CERCLA off-site determination.
+\\\Off-site" relates to the name of the facility and is not intended to imply a CERCLA off-site determination.

-Table 3.2.
-Facilities (previously listed in Table 3.1) Demolished Outside of CERCLA
+Table 3.3.
+Facilities (previously listed in Table 3.2) Demolished Outside of CERCLA

-Facility Description Date of Consultation Concurrence Date of SE Report Conclusion for Slab and Underlying Soils C-370-E Former Historical Water Quality Monitoring Sampling Station-L10 12/16/2021 Facility was discussed at the December 2021 FFA Managers Meeting; EPA and KY concurred with DOE's recommendation to remove the facility outside of CERCLA.
+Facility Description Date of Consultation Concurrence Date of SE Report Conclusion for Slab and Underlying Soils C-301 Former Fire Training Building 11/9/2021 N/A CERCLA evaluation (as part of SWMU 223) conducted under the Soils and Slabs OU.
+The aboveground portion of the building was demolished 2/15/2024.
+C-400-A Shed 5/11/2020 N/A Evaluation as part of the C-400 Remedial Field Investigation.
+The aboveground portion of the building was demolished in August 2019.
+C-370-E Former Historical Water Quality Monitoring Sampling Station-L10 12/16/2021 N/A Facility was discussed at the December 2021 FFA Managers Meeting; EPA and KY concurred with DOE's recommendation to remove the facility outside of CERCLA.
 Evaluation will be conducted as part of the SWOU Remedial Action.
 The aboveground portion of the building was demolished 6/28/2023.
+C-611-Q 36" Raw Water Line Booster Station 3/24/2021 N/A Evaluation in GA 8 (Consultation package updated 1/18/2024).
+The aboveground portion of the building was demolished 3/14/2024.
 C-615-O Oil Control Building 3/24/2021 N/A Evaluation in GA 11.
 The aboveground portion of the building was demolished 5/24/2023.
+C-710-A Gas Cylinder Storage Building 3/4/2021 N/A Evaluation in GA 15.
+The aboveground portion of the building was demolished 2/7/2024.
+C-711 Storage/Former Gas Manifold 3/4/2021 N/A Evaluation in GA 15.
+The aboveground portion of the building was demolished 2/7/2024.